smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 Almost.

 His shoulders rolled forward, testing this new absence.
-Where the boulder's weight had carved grooves in his bones, now only air pressed against him—a different burden entirely.
+Where the boulder's weight had carved grooves in his bones, now only air pressed against him.
+A different burden entirely.
 Each step up the stone stairs carried him toward unknown labor, the air sharp with olive groves and sea salt.
-He only faintly recognized these scents—it had been long since he'd breathed anything but the stale air of Tartarus.
+He only faintly recognized these scents.
+It had been long since he'd breathed anything but the stale air of Tartarus.

 The tower stretched upward, reminding him of his eternal ascent, only this one felt much more cramped.
 The Guard Captain climbed ahead of him, bronze armor clanking with each step, never once looking back to see if his prisoner followed.
 Why would he?
 Where could Sisyphus run that the gods couldn't find him again?
 As they climbed past arrow slits that framed glimpses of the awakening palace below, Sisyphus understood that this was reassigment, rather than rescue.

 "Here." grunted the Guard Captain.
 He stopped before a heavy wooden door, inserted a small key that scraped against the ancient metal, then pushed.

 The door creaked open, beyond was a workspace that reeked of scholarly madness.
-Mathematical instruments cluttered every surface, and architectural drawings covered the walls—blueprints for structures that seemed to shift when viewed directly.
+Mathematical instruments cluttered every surface, and architectural drawings covered the walls: blueprints for structures that seemed to shift when viewed directly.

-Sisyphus stepped inside, taking in the chaos of scrolls and instruments, when movement caught his eye.
+Sisyphus stepped inside, taking in the chaos of scrolls and instruments.
+The floor beneath his feet thrummed subtly, easy to miss if you weren't used to feeling stone.
+A pulse.
+Rhythmic.
+Three beats, pause, two beats.
+Like a heartbeat counting itself.
+From deep below.

+With focus back to the workshop he had entered, movement caught his eye.
 In the chamber's center, a man worked hunched over the largest table.
-Gray-streaked hair fell across shoulders that curved inward, his pale hands trembling as they guided a stylus across papyrus with manic precision.
-He muttered fragments of calculations, sketching angles that hurt to look at directly.

 "Daedalus," the Guard Captain said, his voice echoing off the curved stone walls.
 "Your assistant has arrived."